KubakCz/Circular-Pong/README.md

 ## Project Files

-The game was developed inside a framework made specifically for OpenGL courses at FI MUNI.
+The game was developed within a framework created specifically for OpenGL courses at FI MUNI.
-This repository contains only source files written by me (Jakub Slezáček) for the actuall game and therefore can not be build into a runnable file.
+This repository contains only the source files written by me (Jakub Slezáček) for the actual game and therefore cannot be built into a runnable file.
-Nevertheless, the repository contains all the important code for the actuall game.
+Nevertheless, the repository contains all the important code for the actual game.

 In this repo you will find: